COVID-19 PHSM Network

 The COVID-19 pandemic is an unprecedented global health crisis that requires international, transdisciplinary collaboration to address its broadscale societal and public health impacts.
 In comparison to what was possible during previous pandemics, the information age and rapid advances in data-driven research offer policy makers and scientists tools to identify strategies and policy solutions that can effectively mitigate the health effects of COVID-19 while minimizing their potential corresponding social, economic, and environmental impacts.
 The validity of any such research or analysis rests on the provision of complete and accurate data on COVID-19 policy interventions at all levels of policy making.

-The COVID-19 PHSMs Research Outcome Conference provides an important forum for scholars to share and exchange information on research findings based on the datasets that are produced by PHSM Network members.
-We will cover a diverse spectrum across disciplines from epidemiology over social science to policy and economics and we aim to include voices and views from different backgrounds, both professionally and geographically.
-The conference will also create space for public health scholars to debate future pandemics and preparedness measures.
+The COVID-19 PHSMs Research Outcome Conference provided an important forum for scholars to share and exchange information on research findings based on the datasets that are produced by PHSM Network members.
+We covered a diverse spectrum across disciplines from epidemiology over social science to policy and economics and we aim to include voices and views from different backgrounds, both professionally and geographically.
+The conference also created space for public health scholars to debate future pandemics and preparedness measures.

-The conference will be held online.
-In order to assure maximum inclusiveness of our conference, the registration fee to cover the IT infrastructure will be below 5 USD (more information later)
+The conference was held online.
+In order to assure maximum inclusiveness of our conference, an optional registration fee of up to 5 USD to cover the IT infrastructure was suggested.

 Submit application (August 31)